-Watching TV is an easy way to occupy yourself and take time away from the situation.
-Some people enjoy reading, watching films, using a computer or tablet to play games etc. Others prefer to listen to the radio or music or even listen to audio books.
+Some people enjoy listening to the radio or music or even listening to audio books.
 Looking at newspapers or magazines usually takes less concentration than reading a book, if you are finding it difficult to get into something for very long.
-Stands can help to position books, tablets or other devices to make it easier to read or look at a screen.